This is the webpage relating to the Integrated Enforcement Environment (IEE) Leaflet. The IEE has been in place since 2004.

 Companies and directors of companies who fail to file an annual return with the CRO under section 343 of the Companies Act 2014 may be prosecuted under section 865 of the Companies Act 2014.
 Failure to file constitutes a category 3 offence.
 A director who has received three such convictions may be disqualified from acting as director, or having any involvement in the management, of any company under section 842(f).

 A company, which fails to file an annual return in respect of any one year, may be struck off the register and dissolved.
 In the event that a company has an annual return outstanding, one statutory warning only is required to be issued by the CRO to the registered office of the company.

-The protection of limited liability will be lost with effect from the date of strike off and any assets of the company will vest in the Minister for Finance by operation of law on dissolution of the company.
+The protection of limited liability will be lost with effect from the date of strike off and any assets of the company will vest in the Minister for Public Expenditure and Reform by operation of law on dissolution of the company.

-Furthermore, the Director of Corporate Enforcement (ODCE) may apply to the High Court for an order pursuant to section 842 Companies Act 2014, disqualifying the company's directors from acting as director, or having any involvement in the management, of any company, together with an order for the legal costs incurred by the ODCE in bringing such an application and the costs incurred by that Office in investigating the matter.
+Furthermore, the Corporate Enforcement Authority (CEA) may apply to the High Court for an order pursuant to section 842 Companies Act 2014, disqualifying the company's directors from acting as director, or having any involvement in the management, of any company, together with an order for the legal costs incurred by the CEA in bringing such an application and the costs incurred by that Office in investigating the matter.

 Because of the emphasis on the latest return, the inclusion of a company in the list for enforcement action need not concern any company that files on time in the current year.
 However, if a company does not file its current return on time, the nature of the enforcement measure which will be employed will be determined by reference to the company's compliance with its return filing obligations in previous years.